AVXPANAOR/MedInternsGuide/README.md

 * **Textbook of Emergency Cardiology**: A practical and relatively concise textbook.
 Very readable and well-organized.
 * **Goldberger's Clinical Electrocardiography: A Simplified Approach**: Amazing ECG textbook that focuses on understanding, rather than memorization.
 * **[Harvard's ECG Wave-Maven](https://ecg.bidmc.harvard.edu/maven/mavenmain.asp)**: A collection of annotated ECGs, excellent for self-examination and hands-on practice.
-* **[Life In The Fast Lane](https://litfl.com)**: A Lot of ECG cases suitable for self-examination and hands-on practice, and many other critical medicine resources.
+* **[Life In The Fast Lane](https://litfl.com)**: A lot of ECG cases suitable for self-examination and hands-on practice, and many other critical medicine resources.

 ---
 ### Dermatology